 TRP Topper (Online): Bepanah Pyaarr Enters Top 5 Slot; Kumkum Bhagya Drops To The 10th Slot

 The online TRP ratings of Week 24 are out.
 Kasautii Zindagii Kay 2 has returned to the top slot.
-While Yeh Rishte Hain Pyaar Ke, Yeh Un Dinon Ki Baat Hai, The Kapil Sharma Show and Kumkum Bhagya have witnessed drop, Yeh Rishta Kya Khelata Hai and Ek Brahm-Sarvagun Sampanna have witnessed jump.
+While Yeh Rishte Hain Pyaar Ke, Yeh Un Dinon Ki Baat Hai, The Kapil Sharma Show and Kumkum Bhagya have witnessed drops, Yeh Rishta Kya Khelata Hai and Ek Brahm-Sarvagun Sampanna have witnessed jumps.
 The new entry on the online TRP list is Pearl V Puri's Bepanah Pyaar.
 Taarak Mehta Ka Ooltah Chashmah is still struggling to return to the list.
-Take a look at the most viewed shows online and their points.
+Take a look at the most-viewed shows online and their points.

 Kasautii Zindagii Kay 2 & Yeh Rishta Kya Khelata Hai

-The hype around Mr Bajaj's character has worked for Kasautii Zindagii Kay 2 as the show has returned to number one spot with 31.2 points.
+The hype around Mr Bajaj's character has worked for Kasautii Zindagii Kay 2 as the show has returned to the number one spot with 31.2 points.
 Also, the leap has worked for Yeh Rishta Kya Khelata Hai, which has returned to the second spot with 29.0 points.

 Yeh Rishte Hain Pyaar Ke & Bepanah Pyaarr